Core Idea

 Three Critical Anti-Patterns (Richards and Ford):

-- Decisions are deliberately vague or non-committal
+- Decisions are deliberately vague or non-committal so the architect can later claim “I never actually recommended that”

-- Without formal Architecture Decision Records (ADRs) or equivalent mechanisms, teams fall into these dysfunctional patterns by default
+Common Root Cause: The absence of structured decision-making and documentation.
+Without formal Architecture-Decision-Records or equivalent mechanisms, teams fall into these dysfunctional patterns by default.

 Why This Matters